MARKET SNAPSHOT: Investors Look To Trump Drama With Earnings Wrapping Up, Light Data Ahead

 "People are worried that the Washington drama may start to spiral into something that detracts from the Trump agenda," Pavlik said.
 "The market's not reacting now, but if Trump starts losing political and voter support, that agenda might go away."

-Stocks have been curiously even-keeled in the past few weeks, with the S&P 500 moving within a daily range of 0.5% or less for 13 straight sessions, according to Dow Jones data, the longest such streak since September 1995, when the index moved within that range for 14 straight sessions.
+Stocks have been curiously even-keeled in the past few weeks, with the S&P 500 finishing without a change of 0.5% or more for 13 straight sessions, according to Dow Jones data, the longest such streak since September 1995, when it went for 14 straight sessions.
 Not even the Comey firing disrupted that.

 "I'm amazed, with the news that came out, how calmly the market digested that," Ryan Detrick, senior market strategist at LPL Financial, said in an interview.
 "There's a wait-and-see mentality: Is the shoe going to drop, or is there a shoe to drop?
 What can snap us out of this Sea of Tranquility?"